GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 description: How to install Chrome Extensions via preference file or Windows registry.
 ---

-All Chrome extensions must be distributed either directly from the Chrome Web Store or by using the mechanisms described below.

-Usually, users install extensions from the Chrome Web Store, but sometimes you might want an extension to be installed via other means.
+All Chrome extensions distributed to Windows and Mac users must be hosted in the [Chrome Web Store][cws-hosting].
+Usually, users install extensions directly from the Chrome Web Store, but sometimes you might want an extension to be installed via other means.
 Here are two typical cases:

 - An extension is associated with some other software, and the extension should be installed whenever the user installs that other software.
 - A network admin wants to install the same extensions throughout their organization.

-An extension that is not installed from the Chrome Web Store is known as an _external extension_.
-For developers who want to distribute an extension as part of the installation process for other software, or for network admins that want to distribute an extension throughout their organization, Google Chrome supports the following extension installation methods:
+For the previous cases, Google Chrome supports the following extension installation methods:

 - Using a preferences JSON file (for Mac OS X and Linux only)
 - Using the Windows registry (for Windows only)

 Both ways support installing an extension hosted at an `update_URL`.

-On Windows and Mac, the `update_URL` must point to the Chrome Web Store where the extension must be hosted.
+On Windows and Mac, the `update_URL` must always point to the Chrome Web Store.
+However, on Linux, the preferences file can also point to a `.crx` extension file on the user's Linux computer.

-The preferences file on [Linux can point to your own server where you are hosting the extension][3].
-The preferences JSON file also supports installing an extension from a `.crx` extension file on the user's Linux computer.

 ## Before you begin {: #prereqs }